‘Wonder Woman’ Sequel Gets New Title, Chris Pine Returns

 “Wonder Woman 2” is now Wonder Woman 1984 and Chris Pine is confirmed to (somehow) return.

 Warner Bros. made the title change and released two set photos on Wednesday.
 One of the pictures features Pine’s character wearing a Members Only jacket while walking in a mall.
-His character looks as confused as anybody reading this article is right now, I’m sure.
+His character looks as confused as you are, I’m sure.
 The film’s director, Patty Jenkins, released the image on her Twitter page.

 — Patty Jenkins (@PattyJenks) June 13, 2018

 The other picture features our hero, Diana Prince aka Wonder Woman aka Gal Gadot, looking at a wall of TVs.
-Gadot put the image on her social media pages.
+Gadot posted the image on her social media pages.

 — Gal Gadot (@GalGadot) June 13, 2018